infinity4471/infinity4471.github.io/index.md

 ![profile](profile.png)
 Hey there!

+I'm Panagiotis, I am currently an Intern Student Researcher at [Max Planck institute for informatics](https://www.mpi-inf.mpg.de/home) working at the Algorithms and Complexity group under the supervision of [Dr. Themis Gouleakis](http://www.mit.edu/~tgoule/).

-I'm Panagiotis, an undergraduate student of Electrical and Computer Engineering at the National Technical University of Athens.
-At the moment I am completing my Master's Thesis under the supervision of [Dr. Dimitrios Fotakis](http://www.softlab.ntua.gr/~fotakis/) on the Dynamic Min Sum Set Cover Problem.
+In the past I completed my undergraduate studies of Electrical and Computer Engineering at the National Technical University of Athens where I did my Master Thesis under the supervision of [Dr. Dimitrios Fotakis](http://www.softlab.ntua.gr/~fotakis/) on the Dynamic Min Sum Set Cover Problem.

 My scientific interests lie in the field of Theoretical Computer Science and Discrete Mathematics.
 In particular I am interested in the theory of Algorithms, Data